 I remember taking teams out to run design exercises at local cafes, and they were clearly not accustomed to the concept.
 They were literally giddy with excitement at the prospect of spending a few hours at the cafe working through how to conquer the real sticking points of the designs at that time.
 Wow did ideas ever flow, they oozed from the team, they stepped up and relished the moment.

-This is really a two part equation… It’s about designers recognising that where they do their creative work plays a role in their creativity.
+This is really a two part equation: It’s about designers recognizing that where they do their creative work plays a role in their creativity.
 And it’s also about employers respecting their designers as adult professionals and affording them the ability to choose when appropriate the space in which they can do their best work and unshackle them from their desks.
 I mean seriously, outside of the digital world, how many artists and creative people are constrained to a chair and desk for a majority of their days?

-Just as your favourite track pumps you up in the gym or whilst driving through winding roads (what speed limits?), its power to unlocking creativity is undoubtable.
+Just as your favorite track pumps you up in the gym or whilst driving through winding roads (what speed limits?), its power to unlocking creativity is undoubtable.
 It’s amazing how just the right track can literally transform your creative ‘spirit’ on the spot.
 There’d been many ’11th hour’ deadlines needing plenty of creativity in ludicrously short timelines and it’s my firm belief a few high-energy ‘go to’ mixes got me through them.
 Think of them as auditory versions of espresso shots.
 It’s not a matter of just playing music, it’s playing the right music.

 Routine and Repetition

-Sometimes day after day of the same project and same life routine can leave you dull and uninspired.
+Sometimes day after day of the same project and life routine can leave you decidedly dull and uninspired.
 Your mind knows when it’s slipping into the abyss of routine and can take swift action to shut you down as a heads up that it’s time to mix things up.
 Think of it as your body’s protection measure like a electrical fuse box.
 Your mind wants and needs new experiences and variety.
 Just like we wouldn’t eat the same foods every day, we can’t sustain long stretches of a highly repetitive life.

 There’s something so incredibly stimulating about a good design session or workshop with the team.
 It gets you as a designer out of your way of thinking and approaching problems, and opens it to the wider lens of the team and beyond.
 The more we sit in isolation hitting away at design challenges on our own the more insular our decision making becomes.
 We may feel we can keep stabbing away at design and through brute force we’ll figure it out, but actually strength comes from doing that from different perspectives and lenses for hugely more effectiveness.

 Going to galleries, museums, festivals, exhibits, art installations and browsing through books and sites that creatively inspire is so incredibly powerful.
-Why would appreciating paintings on gallery walls done some 150 years ago creatively inspire you to design a better mobile app?
+Why would appreciating paintings on gallery walls done 200 years ago creatively inspire you to design a better mobile app?
 Because it isn’t that.
 It’s creativity done in another universe than which you reside.
 It doesn’t have to be digital to inspire your digital designs.
 Sometimes we get a little too stuck into our digital world and need to come up for air.

 Something I’ve learnt in my time living in Vietnam is that sipping a cold Cà Phê Sữa at a roadside cafe staring blanking into the droves of motorbike traffic blurring past is extremely therapeutic.
 It’s a chance to ’switch off’ and go into this other state of reflecting on life.
 I’d go so far as to say sometimes leaving me euphoric.

-The next time you spend your lunch hour eating your lunch whilst scrolling social feeds, news aggregators and shopping sites full of meaningless content, afterwards ask yourself:
+The next time you spend your lunch hour eating your lunch whilst scrolling social feeds, aggregators and shopping sites full of meaningless content, afterwards ask yourself: